 My article today is not geared to any one particular disease, but it would be a glaring omission to discuss fatigue and not cover a little on CFS (Chronic Fatigue Syndrome).
 While the etiology is different for each person, as well as the symptoms, it is probably fair to say that gastrointestinal health is key.

 A damaged gut will cause systemic inflammation due to the proteins that leak into the bloodstream and fire up the immune system.
 It can go hand in hand with autoimmune disorders.

 Studies have proven that CFS sufferers typically have fewer anti-inflammatory (good) bacteria in their intestines, and they less diversity of good bacteria as well.
 Gut health is directly correlated to a healthy immune system.

-This makes sense because a food allergen sets off an immune response sets off an immunological response wherein the immune response floods the body with inflammatory cytokines that set off in quest of invaders, instantly triggering inflammation throughout the body as well as symptoms like fatigue, malaise, depression, aches and pains in the body.
+This makes sense because a food allergen sets off an immune response wherein the immune response floods the body with inflammatory cytokines.
+That sets off in quest of invaders, instantly triggering inflammation throughout the body, as well as symptoms like fatigue, malaise, depression, aches and pains.

 The most common food allergens or ones causing sensitivities are:

 - Wheat /gluten

 - Foods laden with chemicals

 You’ll need to try to keep a clean diet for at least ten days.
 See how you do and go from there.